giongto35/cloud-morph/README.md

 #### Getting Started
 #### Experience deployment on your own:
-- Run `setup_remote.sh 111.111.111.111` with 111.111.111.111 is your host.
+- Run `setup_remote.sh 111.111.111.111` with ``111.111.111.111`` is your host.
 What you will get is a Notepad hosted on your remote machine.
 More details about deployment is at below.

 ## Design Goal:
 1. **Cloud gaming**: Game is run in a remote cloud instance.
 Video/Audio are streamed to user in the most optimal way using advanced encoding technology.
 2. **Cross-platform compatibility**: App is run on web browser, the most universal built-in that can fit in multiple platforms Desktop/Mobile.
 No console, plugin, external app or devices are needed.
-1. **Simplicity**: No API/ interface integration needed from application.
-One line script deployment to a public server to get work done.
+3. **Deployment Simplicity**: No API/ interface integration needed from application.
+One line script deployment to a server to get work done.
-2. **Mesh network**: Providers-Consumers over Peer To Peer communication.
+4. **Mesh network**: Providers-Consumers over Peer To Peer communication.
 After joining the network, Provider's Application is discoverable and launched with one click.
-3. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.
+5. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.
-4. **Generic/Cross-platform**: Run on web browser, web mobile.
-Target Windows App instead of relying on gaming framework/emulator. (like [CloudRetro](https://github.com/giongto35/cloud-game)).
-5. **Scalable**: Be able to scale on headless machines cluster horizontally.
+6. **Scalable**: Able to provision new machines, and scale on headless machines cluster horizontally.

 ## Deployment